sathishnaik/PetSupplies/README.md

 AngularJS, CSS3, Bootstrap, JQuery for front end.
 REST webservices to get data from backend system.
-EJB for middle tier
+EJB for middle tier,
-Hibernate/JPA for ORM
+Hibernate/JPA for ORM,
-Maven as build automation tool
+Maven as build automation tool.

+webejbmodule contains EJB session beans to interact with database via JPA.
+This API will be middle tier for both webmodule and webusermodule

+webmodule is an admin module.
+webusermodule is an user module.